-By Unattended remote, where the communication with the applicant is automated (without involvement of a human Registration Officer (i.e., RAO)). • S/MIME certificates Individual-validated & Sponsor-validated: the CA shall authenticate the identity of the Individual according to section 3.2.4 of the Baseline Requirements for S/MIME.
+By an attended remote, where the individual communicates in real-time with a human registration authority (i.e., RAO).
+By Unattended remote, where the communication with the applicant is automated (without involvement of a human Registration Officer (i.e., RAO)).
+S/MIME certificates Individual-validated & Sponsor-validated: • the CA shall authenticate the identity of the Individual according to section 3.2.4 of the 180 Baseline Requirements for S/MIME.